scipy-conference/scipy_proceedings/papers/tim_mattson/PyOMP_mattson.rst

 available from a CPU must run in parallel on multiple cores.
 This is usually best done through multithreading.
 Threads belong to a process and share the memory associated with that process.
-The most popular approach for writing multithreaded code is to use directives to tell the compiler how to convert the code into multithreaded code.
+The most popular approach for writing multithreaded code is to use directives to tell the compiler how to convert  code into multithreaded code.
 The most commonly used directive-based API for writing multithreaded code is OpenMP.
 Python is not designed for parallel programming with threads.
 The GlobalInterpreterLock (GIL) prevents multiple threads from simultaneously accessing Python objects.